mattallen-it/mrtg-az900-the-bridge/labs/lab-07-azure-storage-services/README.md

 ## Objective

-The objective of this lab was to understand the core Azure storage services covered by AZ-900 and validate where those services are located in the Azure portal without deploying billable storage resources.
+Document the primary Microsoft Azure storage services and explain how storage type, redundancy, access tier, identity, security, and cost affect Azure storage design.

 By completing this lab, I: